alejandrorgijon/A_genomic_perspective_2022/README.md

 After clustering at 95% ANI threshold, 540 mOTUs contained representatives from both environmental MAGs and isolate genomes (Figure 1C).
 ```
+Please note that the  table has 4 genomes of origin in "Air" environment which we did not include in our meta analysis.

 # References